TanvirRobbany/Diagon-Diaries-API/README.md

 npm run server
 ```

-### Use your mongoDB database connection URI in config file or you also connect loccaly
+### Use your mongoDB database connection URI in config file or you can also connect locally